NotSirius-A/GUI-Stopwatch/README.md

 ## Features
 - GUI will remain its shape after resizing the window
 - It's able to measure rounds/laps
-- Very many rounds can be created, due to the textbox being scrollable
+- Very many rounds can be created, due to the "round box" being scrollable
 - Stopwatch will resume itself when Start button is pressed, not reset
 - Start/Stop button will transform into a stop/start button on activation
 - Timer has a refresh period of 15 milliseconds, therefore appears to be smooth and continuous.
 Also, it can easily measure times down to the hundredth of a second